Conservative treatments for knee osteoarthritis

 Initially, a total of three lubricating injections are injected at intervals of one week.
 This is done in our practice.
 The effect of the lubricant injections lasts for a certain period of time.
 The injection can be repeated at any time if the response is good.

 The body's own wound healing from the blood is utilised for this purpose: When you cut yourself, our blood indicates the appropriate healing.
-The platelets in particular are crucial for this.
+The thrombocytes in particular are crucial for this.

-PRP is obtained from 15 ml of the patient's own blood using a special preparation and injected into the knee to be treated in the same session.
+15 ml of the patient's own blood is specially prepared and injected into the knee to be treated in the same session.
 This treatment lubricates the knee joint.

-At the same time, the thrombocytes release the body's own wound healing factors.
+At the same time, the platelets release the body's own wound healing factors.
 These have an anti-inflammatory effect and promote tissue healing.

 This endogenous therapy significantly reduces arthritic symptoms in many patients.
 Here too, three injections are administered at one-week intervals.

-At the Centre for Joint and Sports Surgery, we now offer osteoarthritis therapy with Cellular-Matrix.
-It combines the favourable properties of autologous blood therapy with hyaluronic acid therapy to achieve even better results in the treatment of knee osteoarthritis.
+We are now one of the first centres to offer the new "Cellular Matrix" osteoarthritis therapy.
+It combines the favourable properties of autologous blood therapy with those of hyaluronic acid therapy to achieve even better results in the treatment of knee osteoarthritis.

 Numerous studies have shown a significantly better effect of the combined preparation compared to single doses.